hemidactylus/flaskbiblio/README.md

     * sample conf file for lighttpd, see docs directory
 > To do for apache with htaccess

+**BookStats** are handled in an unified manner, through functions that make each book/author/... into a vector of counters.
+Those are applied algebraically and displayed in a sorted-grouped manner on the index page.

 ## Major/Future TODOs

 StructuredImport